bene : studio is a global consultancy, helping startups, enterprises and HealthTech companies to have better product

 However, just like every other digital product, there is always room for improvement.

 The bene : studio product audit highlighted a few areas that could be enhanced and suggestions on how they can be improved.
 Once again it needs to be stated that bene : studio does not own any measurement figures, usability test results, formal data, and business information to validate any change requests and suggestions on UBERDOC.
 The product audit intended to review the product using a fresh viewpoint of a first time user and aimed at providing a few easy to implement solutions.

 You can find more information on UBERDOC in the Healthtech Networking Club member directory.

-The discovery is followed by planning where the client receives a detailed document on how the improvements can be implemented as a part of the digital product strategy.
+The audit is followed by planning where the client receives a detailed document on how the improvements can be implemented as a part of the digital product strategy.

-If your startup or enterprise is interested in product discovery or product strategy book a consultation with us.
+If your startup or enterprise is interested in product audit or product strategy book a consultation with us.